Take the #MobileOnly Challenge

 - Mobile service on a smartphone is not the same as a home internet connection.
 I’m spending one day using #MobileOnly to tell the @FCC that all Americans deserve better.

-- The @FCC will vote by February 2, 2018, to lower the standards of high-speed broadband service so that mobile service on a smartphone is seen as the same as a home connection.
+- The @FCC is expected to vote in February 2018 to lower the standards of high-speed broadband service so that mobile service on a smartphone is seen as the same as a home connection.
 Go to MobileOnlyChallenge.com to tell the FCC that this isn’t acceptable.

 Custom Email Out-of-Office Message